schabiyo-eng/spring-mdb-demo-101/README.md

 # spring-mdb-demo-101

-This is a very basic demo that showcase Spring Data MongoDB.
+This is a very basic demo that showcases Spring Data MongoDB.
 This is a RESTFul app which exposes 2 GET endpoints:

-/load : Load 3 users data into mongodb
+/load : This endpoint loads 3 users data into mongodb

-/users : Return the list of users in the database
+/users : This endpoint returns the list of users in the database

+The app uses an embedded mongodb so no need for an additional setup.

 ## Pre-Req